Internet Access Policy

 If you do not find what you need, please do not hesitate to ask a Librarian for help.
 Technology protection measures may be bypassed by a library staff member, as necessary, for bona fide research or other lawful purposes by people aged 18 and older (and minors under the age of 18 with the written consent of a parent or guardian, signed in the presence of a librarian).

 Note: There is no requirement that personal computers brought into the public arena of the Library have filtering software, but owners have the responsibility of guarding against exhibiting material of an explicit sexual nature on their computer screens.
 Violators may be subject to criminal prosecution pursuant to 18 Pa.C.S. § 5903.
 Accessing child pornography through the Internet on any computer is a federal criminal offense.
+Wi-Fi users are bound by the policies outlined here.

 IV.
 Regulation